demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 unset XSIAM_AUTH_ID
 ```

-### Use Cases
+### Supported content entities for upload:
-This command is used in order to upload content entities to a remote Demisto instance.
+You can upload these content entities to a remote instance.
-Supported content entities:
 - Integrations
 - Playbooks
 - Scripts